Home Assessment Tips

 5. Gaps and Cracks: Seal any gaps or cracks in the exterior of your home, including the roof assembly, to prevent embers from getting inside.

-Intermediate Zone or Zone 1 (5-30 feet): Employ firewise landscaping and hardscaping techniques to create breaks that slow a fire's spread by increasing the space between plants, trees, and your home.
+Intermediate Area Considerations: Employ firewise landscaping and hardscaping techniques to create breaks that slow a fire's spread by increasing the space between plants, trees, and your home.

 1. Reduce Ground Fuels: Keep grasses mowed to four inches or less, and clear all vegetation from underneath large propane tanks.